webpro/awesome-dotfiles/README.md

 [holman does dotfiles](https://github.com/holman/dotfiles) | holman does dotfiles | Organized well around topics.
 Author wants it to work for everyone.
 [antigen](http://antigen.sharats.me/) | Plugin manager for zsh, inspired by oh-my-zsh and vundle. | Antigen is a small set of functions that help you easily manage your shell (zsh) plugins, called bundles.
 [Eduardo's dotfiles](https://github.com/eduardolundgren/dotfiles) | The first JavaScript-based dotfiles powered by Grunt. | Zsh, Node.js, Ruby, OS X defaults.
 Installable from npm.
+[awsome-zsh-plugins](https://github.com/unixorn/awesome-zsh-plugins) - List of zsh plugins suitable for use with oh-my-zsh, antigen & prezto.

 There are many more great dotfiles repos out there, each containing their own inspiration and gems.